 You will want to use this product on gloss pianos only.
 Also, do not apply this to your piano keys as it will ruin them.
 Music Nomad makes a key cleaner that you can use with this polish.
 They all make a polish for matte finish pianos.

-I have played in a touring band that is heavily synthesizer based for the last 5 years and have played piano for 20 years.
-I have spent the last few years reviewing products and providing musicians with knowledge while i’m on the road.
+I have played in a touring band that is heavily synthesizer-based for the last 5 years and have played piano for 20 years.
+I have spent the last few years reviewing products and providing musicians with knowledge while I’m on the road.
+I use piano polish fairly often to clean my keyboards and get them to where I like them to be.